harryhanYuhao/guide_for_self_studying_programming/src/preface.md

 # Preface

 This book is a guide for self studying computer science.
-The targeted audience are those with little or no experience of coding, and those who learn coding only for a specific task but lack systematic knowledge.
-The only prerequisites are a personal computer and the the determinatin to learn.
+The targeted audience are those with little or no experience of coding, and those who learn coding only for a specific task but lack the systematic knowledge.
+The only prerequisites are a personal computer and the determinatin to learn.

 This book does not serve as the definitive source of learning, but, as a guide.
 This means it will not contain every detail one needs to know; instead, it surveys the areas the author deemed important for a beginner and provides author's comments with information for furthur study.
-In particular, this book emphasises equally on the theories of computer science as well as the pragmatic tips for writing the code.
+In particular, this book emphasises equally on the theories and development of computer science as well as the pragmatic tips for writing the code.

 Such a design is deliberate, as the difficulties of learning to code today seems to not be the lack of information, but the lack of organisation and credibility of them.